-Notice how often they’ll use messages like “only 2 rooms left at this rate” or “this flight offer expires in 2 hours” to get people to buy.
+Scarcity is used a lot in the travel industry.
+Notice how often you see messages like “only 2 rooms left at this rate” or “this flight offer expires in 2 hours” to get people to buy.

-- act now and you’ll gain $20k
+- act now, and you’ll gain $20k.

-- don’t act now and you’ll lose $20k
+- don’t act now, and you’ll lose $20k.

 Behavioural science in marketing as a competitive advantage